mozilla-lockwise/lockwise-android/docs/architecture/sec-apis.md

 There are methods to determine if fingerprint authentication is possible; detecting if hardware exists and there is at least one fingerprint enrolled.

 Engaging the fingerprint reader is done by calling `authenticate()`.
 Before doing so, the app must provide a `FingerprintManager.CryptoObject` and a `FingerprintManager.AuthenticationCallback`.
-This method immediately; further interaction happens via the passed-in AuthenticationCallback.
-An optional `CancellationSignal` can be provided to disengage the fingerprint hardware (e.g., from the user clicking a "Cancel" button).
+This method returns immediately; further interaction happens via the passed-in `AuthenticationCallback`.
+An optional `CancellationSignal` can be provided to disengage the fingerprint hardware out-of-band (e.g., from the user clicking a "Cancel" button).

 This object only engages the hardware; it does not display anything to the user itself.
 The app is responsible for managing a view regarding the fingerprint reading operations.